persapiens/Course/HW/HW1-V.md

 You can complete some or all of the following activities for extra credit by modifying your code.

-* Create a second NIC with either host-only or bridged networking enabled.
+* Create a second NIC with host-only networking enabled and set the IP added to 192.168.33.10.
 Demonstrate that you can use your IP address to visit `<address>:9000` to see your running App.
 (5 points)
+  > Note: to receive full credit, you must dynamically detect the host-only interface (or create it, if doesn't exist), instead of hard-coding the interface name (hint: see [here](https://www.virtualbox.org/manual/ch08.html#idp16668048)).

 * Create a shared sync folder.
 This is fairly involved, only attempt if experienced---limited help will be provided from teaching staff.
 (10 points)

 ## Screencast (10)